Post-Processing Secrets: Finishing 3D Printed Cosplay Props Like a Pro

 Pro Tips:

-* Masking: Use painter’s tape or liquid masking film to create sharp lines and protect areas you don’t want painted.
+* Masking: Painter’s tape or liquid masking film keeps lines sharp and protects areas you’re not painting.

 5. Integrating Electronics and Final Assembly